romcal/romcal/docs/CONTRIBUTING.md

 #### Code Style

-We leverage `@typescript-eslint` and `prettier` to enforce code style.
-You can run the following command to check if your code is compliant:

-Code style:
+We leverage `@typescript-eslint` for code style and `@stylistic/eslint-plugin` for formatting, so ESLint handles both.
+TypeScript, JavaScript, JSON, YAML and Markdown files are all covered by the same command:

 ```shell
 $ npm run lint